Our Journey Westward

 – The book Robinson Crusoe by Daniel Defoe is thought to be based on a true story and gives a detailed account of what it was like to be stranded on a deserted island.
 Write your own story about being stranded on a desert island.
 How did you get there?
 Who are you with?
 What are the conditions like?
 What are your adventures/challenges/triumphs?
 (Language Arts)

-– Pirates helped spread knowledge of the world by sketching maps of coast lines.
-Take a walk around your neighborhood or a local park and map it out as accurately as you can.
+– Pirates helped spread knowledge of the world by sketching maps of coastlines.
+Walk around your neighborhood or a local park and map it out as accurately as possible.
 (Geography)

 – The islands of Madagascar, New Providence, and Bias Bay were all used as hideaways for pirates, otherwise known as pirate bases.
 Color and label these places on a world map.
 (Geography)

-– There are legends that pirates hid their treasures for safe keeping.
-While there are only a few accounts that this really happened, “X marks the spot” treasure maps are popular lore.
-Hide a “treasure” somewhere in the house or in the yard then make a treasure map for your siblings to use to find the treasure.
+– There are legends that pirates hid their treasures for safekeeping.
+While there are only a few accounts that this happened, “X marks the spot” treasure maps are popular lore.
+Hide a “treasure” somewhere in the house or the yard, and then make a treasure map for your siblings to use to find the treasure.
 (Geography, Art)

 – Learn about different types of pirate ships.
 Write an essay about which kind you would choose and why.
 (History, Science, Critical Thinking, Language Arts)